abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![antisymmetry](../04_order/antisymmetry.svg)

-It also means that no ties are permitted - either I am better than my grandmother at soccer or she is better at it than me.
+It also means that no ties are permitted --- either I am better than my grandmother at soccer or she is better at it than me.

 Totality
 ---

-The last law is called *totality* (or *connexity*) and it mandates that all elements that belong to the order should be comparable - $a ≤ b \lor b ≤ a$.
+The last law is called *totality* (or *connexity*) and it mandates that all elements that belong to the order should be *comparable* ($a ≤ b \lor b ≤ a$).
 That is, for any two elements, one would always be "bigger" than the other.

 By the way, this law makes the reflexivity law redundant, as reflexivity is just a special case of totality when $a$ and $b$ are one and the same object, but I still want to present it for reasons that will become apparent soon.